Texas Judicial Branch

 Texans may be eligible for rental assistance and other services offered through local providers outside of the eviction process.
 To find out more about these programs, please visit the Texas Department of Housing and Community Affairs rental assistance website.

-The Supreme Court of Texas established the Texas Eviction Diversion Program (TEDP) through the Twenty-Seventh Emergency Order Regarding the COVID-19 State of Disaster.
+The Supreme Court of Texas established the Texas Eviction Diversion Program (TEDP) through the Twenty-Seventh Emergency Order Regarding the COVID-19 State of Disaster (which has been renewed through the Twenty-Eighth and Thirty-First Emergency Orders).
 With funding allocated by Governor Greg Abbott through the Texas Department of Housing and Community Affairs, the program seeks to reduce the number of evictions by enabling landlords and tenants to agree upon a resolution to non-payment of rent issues.

 How Does the Eviction Diversion Program Work?